-Economic useful life of intangible assets and property, plant and equipment
+Economic useful life of property, plant and equipment and intangible assets

-Intangible assets and property, plant and equipment are amortised or depreciated over their economic useful lives.
+Property, plant and equipment and Intangible assets are depreciated or amortised over their economic useful lives.
 Useful lives are based on the management's estimates of the period that the assets will generate revenue or bring economic benefit to the Company.
 The economic useful lives are periodically reviewed for continued appropriateness.
 Changes to estimates can result in significant variations in the carrying value and amounts charged to the statement of profit or loss and other comprehensive income in specific periods.